2025 retirement expenditure guidelines released

 The Fin-Ed Centre is globally unique for the breadth of its work covering education, research and consultancy.
 It is New Zealand’s leading research centre on the financial capability and wellbeing of New Zealanders and an Affiliate Member of the OECD International Network of Financial Education – the only member from a New Zealand education institution.

-Established in 2011, the Fin-Ed Centre is a joint initiative between the Westpac New Zealand bank and Massey University.
-The centre is recognised internationally for its work in financial education and research.
+Established in 2011, the Fin-Ed Centre was a joint initiative between the Westpac New Zealand Bank and Massey University.
+The centre now operates under the sole management of Massey University and is recognised internationally for its work in financial education and research.

 Our expertise